CPUjoker303/netlify2.0/content/posts/best-white-motherboards-for-gaming-2020.md

 {{</singlep>}}

 Motherboards are famous because of their white color, and they are pure white motherboards for a white PC build.
-This motherboard had a black and white combination, and most of the components, including the PCB, is white.
+This motherboard has a black and white combination, and most of the components, including the PCB, is white.
 The LGA 1151 socket supports up to Intel 8th and 9th generation processors, but the h310 chipset is the primary chipset in Intel motherboards.
 Still, it is a great budget gaming motherboard in such a price with reliable performance and design.

 The main problem of this motherboard with most gamers is you can't overclock your components with it.
 For a few more bucks, you can get a good option, but overall at this price, it is not a bad deal.
 You might be thinking that what is interesting in this motherboard?
 It had an M.2 port with NVMe support, which supports data transfer rate up to 20GBPS, several USB 3.1 ports; the software package of this motherboard is also excellent.